urifa/solidity-notes/README.md

 #### Structs

 Struct data types provides a way of grouping together related data.
-Structs are declared using the `struct` keyword, followed by the name of the struct, and for accessing any element of the struct you can use the dot operator.
+Structs are declared using the `struct` keyword, followed by the name of the struct, following this syntax: `struct <StructName> {}`.

+A struct can contain different variables of parameters, which can be declared as other variable, indicating its data type followed by the name of the paramenter.
+All struct parameters are indexed.

 In all functions, a struct type is assigned to a local variable with data location `storage`.
 This does not copy the struct but only stores a reference so that assignments to members of the local variable actually write to the state.

+Once you declare an struct, it will result on a type on its own, so you can declare a variable containing an instance of that struct, indicating the name of the struct as the data type for the variable.

+You can query for the different variables of a struct instance using the dot notation: `<struct_instance>.<parameter_name>`

-In this example we declare a struct names "Book", which contains three properties and defines its own struct type.
-Then we create two variables, "book1" and "book2" of the type "Book", that will contian instances of this previous defined struct.
+In this example we declare a struct named "Book", which contains three properties and defines its own struct type.
+Then, we create two variables, "book1" and "book2" of the type "Book".
+This variables will contian different instances of this previous defined struct.
 The variable "book1" is initialized, and the variable "book2" is only declared, so their values will need to be set later on through a function.

 ```
 struct Book {